-With that being said the overhead press is the healthier lift out of the two.
-Contrary to popular belief it’s not as dangerous as the bench press to your joints and is known to rehabilitate and build very strong shoulder girdles because it works the stabilizing muscles of the shoulder joint and the scapula.
+Ultimately, however, the overhead press is the healthier lift.
+Contrary to popular belief, the overhead press is not as dangerous as the bench press to your joints.
+The exercise can rehabilitate and build very strong shoulder girdles because it works the stabilizing muscles of the shoulder joint and the scapula.

 Another benefit of the overhead press is that you don’t need a spotter.
-If something goes wrong, you can just drop the weight unlike the bench press.
+If something goes wrong, you can just drop the weight, unlike the bench press.